0x5a4/nix-easyroam/README.md

     # its also possible to automatically configure wpa_supplicant
     network = {
         configure = true;
+        # optional, backend to use for configuring the Network.
+        # possible values: wpa_supplicant, NetworkManager
+        # the default is wpa_supplicant
+        backend = "";
-        # extra config appended to the network block
+        # optional, extra config appended to the wpa_supplicant network block
-        extraConfig = ''
+        wpa-supplicant.extraConfig = '';
             priority=5
         '';
+        # optional, extra config appended to the network manager configuration
+        networkmanager.extraConfig = {
+            ipv6.addr-gen-mode = "default";
+        };
     };
     # optional, if you want to override the passphrase for the private key file.
     # this doesnt need to be secret, since its useless without the private key file